Senior Director, Project & Instructional Resources

-With more than 22 years experience as a Director of Project and Instructional Resources, Sanchez manages the operations and instructional support unit for the school.
-She is instrumental in organizing, planning and meeting key objectives to enhance operations among students, faculty, and staff.
-Sanchez is well-versed on strategic and tactical planning, development and implementation of many systems to improve resources available to faculty; overseeing all projects, including operations and facility management of teaching facilities located in Davis, Sacramento, San Ramon and San Francisco.
+With more than 26 years’ experience as a Senior Director of Project and Instructional Resources, Sanchez manages the instructional and safety operations for the school.
+She is instrumental in organizing, planning, and meeting key objectives to enhance operations among students, faculty, and staff.
+Sanchez is well-versed on strategic and tactical planning, development, and implementation of many systems to improve resources available to faculty; overseeing all projects, including operations and facility management of teaching facilities located in Davis, Sacramento, San Ramon and San Francisco.

-Her other responsibilities include serving as a campus advisor for the Harassment & Discrimination Assistance and Prevention Program.
-She has been co-chair of the GSM's Fun Committee since Jan.
+Her other responsibilities include serving as the chair of the GSM's Fun Committee since Jan.
 2014.
-The Fun committee's purpose is to organizing events within the organization that boost staff/faculty morale and build community within the department.
-Sanchez has served as a member of the Diversity Committee to build student/faculty/staff interactions in our multi-cultural community at the GSM.
-In these roles for the School and the campus, Sanchez has expanded her scope of knowledge to better understand the needs of the UC Davis campus community.
+The Fun committee's purpose is to organize events within the organization that boost staff/faculty morale and build community within the department.
+Sanchez serves as a co-lead of the Diversity, Equity & Inclusion Champions to build and expand the student/faculty/staff interactions and initiatives at the GSM.
+She previously served as a Harassment and Discrimination Advisor for the campus.
+In these roles for the school and the campus, Sanchez has expanded her scope of knowledge to better understand the needs of the UC Davis campus community.

 Her work has received accolades from faculty and staff, and she received a campus “Citation of Excellence” award from the UC Davis Chancellor for her accomplishments and service to the University.
 She received three Star Awards from the department for her exemplary service to the school in the areas of Executive Education, leadership/teamwork efforts for COVID safety and Helping Others to Succeed.